Vancouver Noir by Sam Wiebe

 Daniel Kraus who worked with Guillermo del Toro on The Shape of Water works off George A. Romero's drafts and brings us this contemporary apocalypse that begins in an LA coroner's office, and follows 5 main characters through the initial chaos and their journey in the years after.

-True to Romero form, the story ends (view spoiler).
+True to Romero form, the story ends (view spoiler)[in a depressing manner, right after building some hope (hide spoiler)].

 A must read for zombie fans.